dlynch7/P-Bot/README.md

 ## 3. Electronics
 My servos arrived!
 Depending on the leg design, I could be running up to 18 of them, so I need to figure out how to power all the servos, the FPGA dev board, and an Arduino or a PIC32, and still have enough power left over for some sensors.
 Servos can draw a lot of current, so this power supply needs to be pretty beefy.
 In a perfect world, there's a power supply small and light enough to mount to the hexapod frame that still delivers enough juice.
 Let the search begin!

-If I have devices that require different voltages, I'll also need to look into DC-DC converters.
+If I have devices that require different voltages, I'll also need to look into [DC-DC converters](/Electronics/Notes: DC-DC converters.md).
+I may also have to consider [filter/decoupling capacitors](http://www.vagrearg.org/content/decoupling).